dipbhujbal/solution/README.md

 ##### Make sure that Prometheus is accessible on port 9090 on the host.

 ##### Type "csvserver_records" in the query box of Prometheus.
 Click on Execute and then switch to the Graph tab. on the host.
-It will show straight line graph with value 10
+It will show straight line graph with the values generated